commercelayer/commercelayer-docs-api/resources/customer_addresses/create_customer_address.md

 ---
-description: How to create A customer address via API
+description: How to create a customer address via API
 ---

-# Create A customer address
+# Create a customer address

 To create a new customer address, send a `POST` request to the `/api/customer_addresses` endpoint, passing the resource arguments in the request body.